CultClassik/kubernetes-my-way/README.md

 ## TODO
-Health checks need to be setup with the API server at https://127.0.0.1:6443/healthz Ensure shell commands include a "creates" when possible
+Health checks need to be setup with the API server at https://127.0.0.1:6443/healthz Ensure shell commands include a "creates" when possible Set rights for vagrant user on kubectl binary in vms properly place kubeconfig files